What is digital process automation (DPA)?

 DPA can be used to automate aspects of many common business processes:

-Order fulfillment.
-DPA can help to automate various back-end processes associated with ordering and fulfilling new products, resulting in a more customer-centric approach to shipping.
+- Order fulfillment.
+DPA can help automate various back-end processes associated with ordering and fulfilling new products, resulting in a more customer-centric approach to shipping.
 Automations could include estimating fulfillment and delivery times, calculating local taxes, generating a shipping manifest, tracking the status of an order and confirming receipt of a package by the customer.

 Digital process automation vs. business process automation